Taxation in France: Corporate tax

 The corporate tax, in French impot sur les societes (IS), is an annual tax in principle that affects all profits made in France by corporations and other entities.
 It concerns about one-third of French companies.
 The standard rate is 33.3% for all of their activities.
 In 2016, the net proceeds from corporation tax amounted to €29.9 bn.
+The corporate tax rate in France is gradually being reduced, with the standard rate set to be lowered to 25% for all companies by 2022.
+For companies with a turnover of less than €10 million, profits up to €38,120 are taxed at a reduced rate of 15%.

+There are also additional taxes on top of the standard corporate income tax, such as a 3.3% social contribution tax for companies with a turnover of at least €7.63 million and a corporate tax liability over a certain threshold.
 The taxable income is equal to the difference between gross profit and costs and deductible expenses.
 The gross operating profit is made by the difference between sales and costs.
 In addition to the gross operating profit, all income or profits made apart are normally taxable: income from the rental of property, interests, deposits and bonds.
 A reduced rate applies to a limited number of Long Term Capital Gains.
 Since 2012 a tax credit equal to 7% of total salary costs can be deducted from the gross tax due.

 Social taxes

 Since its creation in 1945, the Social Security is mainly financed by social contributions or "cotisations sociales", i.e. deductions from wages.
+The purpose of social contributions is to finance social security benefits and programs, such as health insurance, pensions, family allowances, unemployment insurance, work accident/illness compensation, and social minimums.

+Social contributions are typically calculated as a proportional rate on salaries, though some are also charged as a flat fee.
+The social security system in France is based on a principle of solidarity, where some pay more in contributions than they receive in benefits, to support those who are less well-off.
 Until recently, there was no wide taxation on social expenditure, contrary to most of its European partners.
 However, in order to find a solution to the problems of financing of the social security, governments have had to broaden its range of resources by the introduction of additional tax, notably the general social contribution (CSG) and the repayment of the debt of social security (CRDS) at a rate of 0.5%, to repay the debt of the ASSO.